This is the website for the International Network of Co-operative Inquirers!

 The International Network of Co-operative Inquirers (INCInq) is a group of individuals from industry and academia collaborating to investigate a range of topics in the social work and human services fields by writing with people rather than about people.
 Find out more about the team on Our People page.

-Each year we mutually agree on a field of investigation.
+Each year we mutually agree on our fields of investigation.
 One of our goals is to turn practice wisdom into theory, and then share this publicly.
 We strive to collect a spectrum of thinking about the intersection between industry and academia rather than consensus.
 All ideas count.
 Difference and diverse thinking are embraced.
 We do not shy away from the hard thinking regarding the field being researched.
-This year we are focusing on workplace learning across distance where distance is both geographically and sociologically defined.

 Some of the areas we explore: